Welcome to Straight to the Bar

 There’s a lot of other stuff you can get of course, but it’s amazing how much you can do with these four things.
 They’ll let you progress at your own rate (everyone has different starting points, goals & abilities), and will very much be the core of your home gym.
 Permanently.

 Got Questions?
 No problem at all.
-Hit us up in the forums, on Google+, and check out the Equipment Guides on this site.
+Hit us up on Google+, and check out the Equipment Guides on this site.
 They’ll explain what everything’s for, how to use it, and where to get it.

 The Gymchats are weekly discussions

 on a range of strength-training topics.
 Quite apart from being fascinating discussions in their own right, they're a lot of fun.